 QUÉBEC CITY, March 28, 2017 – In response to the Quebec budget tabled today by Finance Minister, Carlos Leitão, Raymond Chabot Grant Thornton publishes its summary of the main tax measures announced with a number of observations.
-The reference document prepared by a team of tax specialists in the lock-up may be consulted on the RCGT webpage.
+The reference document prepared by a team of tax specialists in the lock-up may be consulted here.
 Additionally, the firm highlights some budget measures and invites the government to act on a number of issues.

 A budget focussing on services to the population…